cryptic-cookies/cc-project/README.md

 You can also run the program without setting the url:<br>
 <code>python3 app.py</code><br>
 In this case the existing url will be used.
 So if you stop the program and <b>ngrok</b> is still running, you don't have to set the url when you run the program again<br><br>

+<p>You can test that the web server is running by browsing to localhost:5000.
+It will show the default page with current weight and alarm status.
+The same page should display if you browe to the ngrok url.</p>
-Use Ctrl-C to terminate the program.
+<p>Use Ctrl-C to terminate the program.</p>